saferGPMLE/saferGPMLE/pkgcomp/README.md

 ### Features :

-- Comapares GPR fitting using EMRMSE, PMRMSE for different toolboxes
+- Comapares GPR fitting using EMRMSE for different python packages